okta/terraform-provider-okta/website/docs/r/app_user.html.markdown

 - `user_id` - (Required) User to associate the application with.

 - `username` - (Optional) The username to use for the app user.
 In case the user is assigned to the app with 'SHARED_USERNAME_AND_PASSWORD' credentials scheme, this field will be computed and should not be set.

 - `password` - (Optional) The password to use.

 - `profile` - (Optional) The JSON profile of the App User.

+- `profile_attributes_to_ignore` - (Optional) List of profile keys that should be excluded from being managed by Terraform.
+This is useful in situations where specific profile fields are automatically mapped to app schema properties.

 - `retain_assignment` - (Optional) Retain the user association on destroy.
 If set to true, the resource will be removed from state but not from the Okta app.